 Drive letter is different from volume label, but some users often confuse them.
 Simply say, drive letter is an alphabetical character to a partition and volume label is the name of the partition.
 (See following picture)

 ==>> If you want to change volume label of partition, please refer to this page – Free to change volume label of internal / removable disk

 Sometimes, you may want to change the drive letter of a disk partition on your Windows PC.
 It does not matter your PC runs Windows XP, Vista, 7, 8 ,10 operating system, you can use Disk Management to and follow the guide below to change drive letter of partition.

-Following guide is available for changing drive letter of internal hard drive, external hard drive, USB flash drive and memory card on all Windows platform:
+Following guide is for changing drive letter of internal hard drive, external hard drive, USB flash drive and memory card on all Windows platforms